dumplingmenace/dumplingmenace.github.io/about.markdown

 permalink: /about/
 ---

-ak from philly currently in mpls.
+ak from philly, no longer in mpls.